RCIC-UCI-Public/website-rcic/docs/source/about/intro.rst

   `Secure Research Environment (SRE) <https://www.oit.uci.edu/services/security/sre/>`_
     is OIT's service that provides a secure, on-campus virtual server infrastructure for the UCI campus research community.

-:ref:`dedicated staff` provides hardware and software support to the campus research community.

 .. _access:

 Access
 ------

-| Access to all RCIC resources requires a `UCINetID <https://www.oit.uci.edu/services/accounts-passwords/ucinetids/>`_.
+| Access to all RCIC resources requires a `UCInetID <https://www.oit.uci.edu/services/accounts-passwords/ucinetids/>`_.
 | Access to all RCIC resources is subject to our `Acceptable Use Policy </_static/RCIC-Acceptable-Use-Policy.pdf>`_.
 | Faculty can `sponsor external collaborators <https://uci.service-now.com/sp?id=kb_article_view&sysparm_article=KB0012503>`_ to provide and share access.